-A. develop occupation-based intervention plans and strategies, including goals and methods to achieve them, based on stated needs of the client in simulated role play in collaboration with occupational therapists in various note writing formats;

-B. demonstrate effective clinical reasoning to appropriately select, justify and document progress, interventions, as well as discharge plans for an occupational therapy patient or client based upon a written OT evaluation and plan of care;
+- A. Develop occupation based intervention plans and strategies, including goals and methods to achieve them, based on stated needs of the client in simulated role play in collaboration with occupational therapists in various note writing formats. - B. Demonstrate effective clinical reasoning in appropriately selecting, justifying, and documenting, progress, interventions, as well as discharge plans for an occupational therapy patient or client based upon a written OT evaluation and plan of care; - C. Demonstrate competency in written communication by preparing thorough,

-C. prepare well-written communication by preparing thorough, accurate, logical, concise, timely, and legible documentation with understanding of abbreviations, jargon, and acceptable buzzwords;

-D. synthesize knowledge of documentation, outcomes, discharge criteria, and privacy standards in relation to reimbursement systems, electronic documentation and other specific documentation requirements that affect the practice of occupational therapy; E. develop the role of the OTA in care coordination, case management, and transition services in traditional and emerging practice environments.
+- accurate, logical, concise, timely, and legible documentation with understanding of abbreviations, jargon, and acceptable buzzwords. - D. Demonstrate knowledge of documentation, outcomes, discharge criteria, and privacy standards in relation to reimbursement systems, electronic documentation and other specific documentation requirements that affect the practice of occupational therapy - E. Demonstrate the understanding of the role of the OTA in care coordination, case management, and transition services in traditional and emerging practice environments.